 ALEXANDRIA VIRGINIA ATTORNEY CASE RESULT:

-Misdemeanor Probation Violation charge under VA Code 19.2-306, for violating the terms of DUI ASAP probation – specifically, for having two alcohol-positive test readings on the ignition interlock device – was DISMISSED at the first court appearance.
+Misdemeanor Probation Violation charge under VA Code 19.2-306, for violating the terms of DUI ASAP probation – specifically, by having a positive alcohol reading on an ignition interlock device, was DISMISSED.

 City of Alexandria General District Court at 520 King Street, Alexandria, Virginia 22314.